-Gastrectomy is a stomach surgery, during which specialists remove a part of stomach or stomach as a whole.
-There are several reasons for undergoing such a stomach operation - some of these of strict health-related nature, while in other cases gastrectomy operation is treated as weight loss treatment such as stomach sleeve.
-No matter the case, it is an important medical procedure, influencing patient’s quality of life as well as their habits in the future.
+Gastrectomy is a stomach surgery, during which professionals remove a piece of stomach or stomach entirely.
+There are few purposes behind experiencing such a stomach procedure - a portion of these of strict health-related nature, while in different cases gastrectomy operation is treated as weight loss treatment such as stomach sleeve.
+Regardless of the case, it is a significant medical operation, affecting the quality of patient’s life along with their habits in the future.

-From many reasons for partial or total stomach removal, the most common are:
+From several reasons for partial or total stomach evacuation, the most well-known can be exampled as:

 •Some types of stomach cancer

 •Using partial stomach removal as a weight-loss treatment